Whole New World

 Right now, a massive fashion revolution is happening in Copenhagen.
 Long known for its matchless sense of design and rich heritage of food culture, the city is now on the rise as a fashion destination, that is capitalising on sustainability.
 This started with the city’s plan to become a carbon-neutral city by 2025.
 Copenhagen Fashion Week has become one of the most talked-about events in the world of fashion, due to its chic Scandinavian style.
 Statement coats, party dresses and eccentric prints, along with puffed sleeves, fun textiles like satin and corduroy, and surprising colours are the style norm for this vibrant city.
 For the Spring/Summer 2020 show, some stylish Copenhagen-based brands such as Ganni offered a classic collection, spun out of recycled pieces from past seasons.
 The young designer label Stand is known for colour block statements and is offering clothing made from pineapple leaves for the Spring/Summer 2020.
 The news is that some fashion editors predict that Copenhagen is the biggest up-and-coming emerging market, due to a number of cool labels from this city popping up in stores globally.
 The inspired indifferent tones, ultra-constructed shapes and hot new styles to know are quite clearly grasping the world, and compelling them to come back for more.

 For decades this place has been attracting fashion designers who find inspiration in anything, big or small.
 At the beginning of the 60s, designer Yves Saint Laurent had a home here, where he designed many of his flowy silhouettes, kaftans and gowns that share the same sensual colour palettes of Morocco’s famous spice market.
 But now, more than ever before, this hot spot is once again becoming a thriving fashion designation, pulling some of the biggest names as Morocco begins a race to make its market in the fashion industry.
 Tourism to this place is rising, which can be the reason for a newfound interest in Morrocan culture in fashion as well as the boom of its industry in textiles.
-Paying homage to Marrakech, many brands staged some blowout runway shows, with fabrics, silhouettes and pillows for guests to sit on, everything inspired from the culture itself.
+Paying homage to Marrakech, many brands staged some blowout runway shows, with fabrics, silhouettes and pillows for guests to sit on, everything inspired by the culture itself.
 This beautiful tribute reminds us why Marrakech is indeed a wealth of fashion inspiration and industry, with busy markets, surreal sunsets and constant streams of vibrant hues.

 Mexico City, Mexico